gavr-games/lords/README.md

 # The Lords

-It is a browser turn-based strategy game for 2-4 players.
-Currently not deployed anywhere.
+It is a browser turn-based strategy game for 2-4 players available at <http://lords.world>.
 Below is the developer's guide to set up development environment.

 Getting Started
 ---------------